Round Rock in Williamson County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Notable Buildings • Settlements & Settlers.
 A significant historical year for this entry is 1975.

 Location.
 30° 31.636′ N, 97° 38.066′ W. Marker is in Round Rock, Texas, in Williamson County.
-Marker can be reached from Harrell Parkway near East Palm Valley Boulevard.
+It can be reached from Harrell Parkway near East Palm Valley Boulevard.
 Marker is located at Old Settlers Park.
 Touch for map.
 Marker is in this post office area: Round Rock TX 78665, United States of America.
 Touch for directions.

-Confederate Chaplains (approx. 0.2 miles away); Kenney's Fort (approx. ¾ mile away); The Double File Trail (approx. ¾ mile away); Palm Valley Lutheran Church (approx. ¾ mile away); Anti-Slaveholding Union Baptist Cemetery (approx. 1.2 miles away); Site of Stony Point School (approx. 1.8 miles away); Trinity Lutheran College (approx. 2.3 miles away); Olson House (approx. 2.4 miles away).
+Other nearby markers.
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Site of Kenney's Fort (approx. Ύ mile away); The Double File Trail (approx. Ύ mile away); Palm Valley Lutheran Church (approx. Ύ mile away); Anti-Slaveholding Union Baptist Cemetery (approx. 1.2 miles away); Site of Stony Point School (approx. 1.8 miles away); Trinity Lutheran College (approx. 2.3 miles away); Olson House (approx. 2.4 miles away); Major Robert McNutt (approx. 2.4 miles away).
 Touch for a list and map of all markers in Round Rock.

 Related marker.
 Click here for another marker that is related to this marker.
 See also marker for Gabriel Mills where cabin originated